ENVIRONMENT - PHENOTYPE - DATA

 In case of (co-)authorship:

-The Vienna BioCenter Core Facilities GmbH (VBCF) Plant Sciences Facility acknowledges funding from the Austrian Federal Ministry of Education, Science and Research and the City of Vienna.
-(Your publication will then be listed on our website.)
+The Vienna BioCenter Core Facilities (VBCF) Plant Sciences Facility acknowledges funding from the Austrian Federal Ministry of Education, Science & Research; and the City of Vienna.

 Autophagy mediates temporary reprogramming and dedifferentiation in plant somatic cells